-With worldwide March Break events wrapping up, April is just around the corner, which means the start to festival season is upon us.
-Though summer is still a couple months away, April is the kick off to spring and that means outdoor festivals are starting to pop up more and more.
+With worldwide March Break events wrapping up, April is just around the corner, which means the start to the festival season is upon us.
+Though summer is still a couple months away, April is the kick-off to spring and that means outdoor festivals are starting to pop up more and more.
 Temperatures in Europe and North America are starting to rise and festival-goers are looking to break their winter hibernations.
 However, there’s still lots of fun to have in the snow, too.
 Check out these 8 festivals in April for some inspiration on how to have a rad spring.

 Songkran is one of the ultimate festival experiences to have in South East Asia.
 The massive water festival happens over three days during the traditional Thai New Year.
 Though the official festival is only three days, the country basically shuts down for a week while everyone participates in the largest water fight in the world.